Skip to content

 In Riihimäki, the circular economy can be seen in many places as part of everyday life.
 Here are some examples:

-Riihimäki belongs to the Fisu network, whose ambitious goals are zero waste, zero emissions and globally sustainable consumption.
-The circular economy is a significant means of achieving these goals.
+Riihimäki is part of the Fisu network, whose ambitious goals are zero waste, zero emissions and globally sustainable consumption.
+The circular economy is a significant means to achieve these goals.
+You can learn more about the goals on the Fisu network website.

 In Riihimäki's environmental policy, sustainable consumption of natural resources and circular economy are one of the five goals of resource wisdom.
 The goals for 2030 include:

-You can familiarize yourself with the environmental policy Resource wise in the Riihimäki section.
+You can read about the environmental policy in the Resource-wise Riihimäki section.

 Riihimäki's circular economy week highlights the various aspects of the circular economy, brings information about the circular economy and the opportunities it creates to residents and businesses, and offers all interested parties the opportunity to organize their own circular economy-themed event.